christoshrousis/christos-hrousis-2020/content/blog/04-how-to-combine-roughjs-and-react-hooks-to-draw-to-a-html-canvas-within-gatsby/index.md

 ---
 title: How to combine RoughJS and React Hooks, to draw to a HTML Canvas within Gatsby.
 date: "2020-02-01T21:29:03.284Z"
+description: Draw rough shapes to a canvas, just like Excalidraw, in your next WebApp.
 ---

 Sometimes you come across a great library, and it inspires you to do something.
 For me this time, I saw an update for [RoughJS](https://roughjs.com/) and knew I had to figure out how to make it work in Gatsby - so join me on a journey of learning how to draw a basic rectangle on the screen with Gatsby, React Hooks, and RoughJS.